vakokako/gnome-shell-extension-alt-tab-scroll-workaround/README.md

 ## GNOME 45!

 The extension also supports GNOME 45 now!
 It is already available at branch [`develop`](https://github.com/lucasresck/gnome-shell-extension-alt-tab-scroll-workaround/tree/develop), but it will be soon available at GNOME Extensions too.
 Follow the GitHub installation instructions but check out to the `develop` branch before installation.
+Make sure to close all windows before restarting the GNOME Shell, otherwise GNOME may crash.

 ## Usage